 12. Is It an Office?
 Is It a Closet?

 Designer Luis Caicedo had his work cut out for him when he took on this project.
 It involved setting up a workspace within a very limited space.
 The result is incredibly good looking.
 Mainly, it’s due to the pop of red provided by the contemporary geometric desk chair.
 It’s also functional and very economical in terms of the room it takes up.

 On first glance, you can’t even tell there’s a home office there.
 The space appears to have been initially designed to function as a closet.
 However, it’s got just enough storage room and desk surface to fulfill basic daily needs.

 13. Graphics Galore

 This very simple work-at-home space is bursting with vitality, personality, and color.
 The bold wide stripes on the wall in adventurous yellow are a perfect chromatic match for the complex graphic prints that sit above the desk.
-And we’re very keen on the trestle-like design of the desk, too.
-Also, the richly upholstered desk chair, with retro-chic flair to it, looks like it is comfortable enough to accommodate hours of sustained intellectual effort.
+The richly upholstered desk chair, with retro-chic flair to it, looks like it is comfortable enough to accommodate hours of sustained intellectual effort.

 14. Eclectic Contemporary

 Moravian star pendant?
 Check.
 Zebra print rug?
 Check.
-White curtains with gold patterning?
+Light blue curtains with gold patterning?
 Check?
 Roman shades?
 Check.
 Walls painted a glowing shade of blue?
 Check.
 Personality, zest, and a deep understanding of current eclecticism?
 Check, check, check.